Patio Door Installation Cost

 Building Regulations & Planning Permission for Patio Door Installation

-Listed buildings or homes in conservation areas often have stricter rules, so in these instances it’s always best to check with your local council regardless before arranging any work.
+Patio door installation doesn't usually require planning permission, especially if you're replacing existing patio doors, unless you are making any structural changes to your property such as widening the opening.
+However, listed buildings or homes in conservation areas often have stricter rules, so in these instances it’s always best to check with your local council or review the planning portal before arranging any work.

-It's always recommended to use a registered contractor, such as those part of FENSA or CERTASS, as they can sign off any building regulation certification without the need of involvement from the local council.
-However, if you do hire an unregistered tradesperson, you’ll need to request an inspection from the local authorities.
+It's always recommended factor in using a registered contractor to your patio doors cost, such as those part of FENSA or CERTASS, as they can self-certify any work without the need of involvement from the local council.
+However, if you try and carry out a new patio door installation yourself or hire someone not qualified, you may need to contact the council for their final approval.

 In your opinion, are French doors or sliding doors safer?